dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 QUESTION: Should fields be added to indicate the sampling/anonymisation method used and if so should text strings be used?

+QUESTION: Should there be another flag to indicate that names have been normalised (e.g. converted to uniform case)?

 ### IP Address storage

 If IP address prefixes are given, only the prefix bits of addresses